 - Planned my destinations and started booking – Let me be honest, I did not plan every day of my break.
 I planned only my major trips (like Maldives, Bhutan, and long hikes).
 I started booking the flights and accommodations while I was earning.
 And this way most of my major expenses were taken care of.

-- Saved a bit as additional tax – I will not lie here.
-I cannot save.
+- Saved a bit as additional tax – I will not lie here – I cannot save.
 I have tried over the years and I am not a person who saves.
-I have failed over and over again trying to do this.
+Before any assumptions, let me tell you I have failed over and over again trying to do this.
 So, after one of my friends suggested, I decided to go with this approach as this money is completely inaccessible.
-I saved a bit of my salary as additional tax.
-I paid a little extra money towards the tax, which I can claim at the end of the financial year.
+I saved a bit of my salary as additional tax and I paid a little extra money towards the tax, which I can claim at the end of the financial year.
 And the additional tax is paid back as a huge amount, that straight went to my break fund.

 - Gifts as flight tickets/activities – I asked my family and friends to gift me flight vouchers or flight tickets for my birthday.
 My biggest contributor is my mother, who paid for few of my flight tickets.